 - Apply a tiny amount to all the areas affected, and spread it as far as it will go.

 - Don't get it in your eyes or mouth.

 - Apply a sunscreen to exposed skin in the morning.

-- Wear your usual make-up if you wish, and use gentle cleansers and moisturisers as often as required.
+- Wear your usual make-up if you wish, and use gentle cleansers (avoid soap) and apply non-greasy moisturisers as often as required.

 - If you have acne, choose oil-free cosmetics.

 - If your skin goes scarlet and peels dramatically even with cautious use, the retinoid may be unsuitable for your sensitive skin.